kotor-speedruns/kotor-speedruns.github.io/Major Glitches/Hotshot.md

 - Party member characteristics are *not* reverted in any way.
 - We keep all inventory items, quest progress, module progressions, and global variable progress between warps.

-There are two modern ways to perform a Hotshot, as well as two older ways that are nearly entirely obsoleted.
+There are three modern ways to perform a Hotshot, as well as two older ways that are nearly entirely obsoleted.
 Each has a specific save setup that is required.
 We will call the module you want to warp to the Destination Module, and the module you warp from the Start Module.

-[section=HSS Hotshots]
+## HSS Hotshots

+### Description:
-**Description:** HSS Hotshots, also called Neo Hotshots, are always consistent and the fastest way to Hotshot in many circumstances.
+HSS Hotshots, also called Neo Hotshots, are always consistent and the fastest way to Hotshot in many circumstances.
 The vast majority of Hotshots in current speedrun routes are done with either this method or [Quick Save Hotshots](iarwc#ch4Quick_Save_Hotshots).

-**Save Setup:**
+### Save Setup

 - The Destination module should already have a Hard Save made in that location.
 While any slot will work, the menuing is quickest when this save is in Slot 1.

-**Steps:**
+### Steps

 1. When you are ready to Hotshot, activate [AMG](d4jq8).
 2. Open the Options Menu and ensure 'Load Game' and 'Cancel' are both highlighted.